kekse1/noto-emoji-animation/README.md

 => [Google: The hub for everything animated emoji!](https://googlefonts.github.io/noto-emoji-animation/)

-This was a requested feature: as Google wasn't willing to allow users to mass download all the emojis at once, in just one package.. you had to scroll through the list, select your emojis and then decide which one of three image types (supported: **GIF**, **WebP** and **Lottie** (.json)).
+This was a requested feature: as Google wasn't willing to allow users to mass download all the emojis at once, in just one packet.. you had to scroll through the list, select your emojis and then decide which one of three image types (supported: **GIF**, **WebP** and **Lottie** (.json)).

 But I didn't want to manually download them, I just wanted my own copy (for template/pre-precessor replacements),